 Much of Falkirk’s must-see attractions can be found along the canals.
 Perhaps the most famous is the Falkirk Wheel, a boat lift constructed to connect the Forth and Clyde Canal with the Union Canal.
 The landmark lifts boats 24 metres up to the Union Canal and replaces 11 locks which in the past took almost a day to pass through.
 One visitor reviewed the Falkirk Wheel on Euan’s Guide and said:

-If you’re keen to get on a boat and travel along the canals, Seagull Trust Cruises Limited is a charity which provides cruises for disabled people across Scotland.
-They operate in Falkirk, and on passenger said: “the barges are fully equipped with accessible ramps and I have had many enjoyable cruises on their boats in the Falkirk area.”
+If you’re keen to get on a boat and travel along the canals, Seagull Trust Cruises Limited is a charity which provides 'fab canal trips' for disabled people across Scotland.
+They operate in Falkirk, and on passenger said, 'the barges are fully equipped with accessible ramps and I have had many enjoyable cruises on their boats in the Falkirk area.'

 Top tip!
 There are accessible parking spaces close to the visitor centre – just make your way to the barrier at the access road.
 These spaces are closer to The Kelpies than the more obvious accessible parking in the main car park.

 While you’re at this side of town, you’ll spot the Falkirk Stadium which is infamous for its bitterly cold matches!
-One football fan said: “The stadium is 5 minutes off the M9 motorway and very easy to find.
-With plenty parking and very good level access into the stadium, it is one of the better grounds that is worth a visit!”.
+One football fan said it is 'very easy to find', with 'plenty of parking' and 'very good level access into the stadium', and added: 'it is one of the better grounds that is worth a visit!'

 Photo: Rough Castle Fort.